Nikhil010301/illumioassessment/Readme.md

 ## Overview

 This program parses AWS flow logs and assigns tags to each log entry based on a lookup table (`lookup.csv`).
-The tags are applied based on the destination port (`dstport`) and protocol (`tcp`, `udp`, `icmp`.`igmp`) combination, as defined in the CSV lookup table.
+The tags are applied based on the destination port (`dstport`) and protocol (`tcp`, `udp`, `icmp`, `igmp`) combination, as defined in the CSV lookup table.
 The program also generates counts for each tag and the combinations of port/protocol seen in the flow logs.

 ## Assumptions